AnaylsisKris/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
+    No. The receive.py program doesn't exit.
+It will stay ready to receive further   messages, and may be interrupted with Ctrl-C.
 How do you know?
+    We know because there is no command lines in the terminal.

 As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
-1. Use this new window to run emit_message.py again.
+1. Use this new window to run emit_message.py (??emit_send.py??) again.
 1. Watch the listing terminal - what do you see?
 A second message?

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
 How can you change it?
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.

 Repeat this process several times - emit at least 4 different messages.